Arvind Kejriwal: Delhi liquor scam

-In media
+In the media

-An Insignificant Man, a 2017 Hindi/English Indian socio-political documentary co-produced and directed by Khushboo Ranka and Vinay Shukla and also co-produced by filmmaker Anand Gandhi.
+An Insignificant Man is a 2017 Hindi/English Indian socio-political documentary co-produced and directed by Khushboo Ranka and Vinay Shukla and also co-produced by filmmaker Anand Gandhi.
 The documentary is about the rise of anti-corruption protests in India and the formation and rise to power of the Aam Aadmi Party and Arvind Kejriwal.
-The filmmakers fought a long battle against censorship in India to get the film released theatrically.
-The filmmakers eventually won the case against the Indian government.
-An Insignificant Man was sanctioned for public release without any cuts in a landmark judgement.
-The film ran in theatres successfully for 8 weeks.
-Kejriwal himself, however, refused to acknowledge the film or associate with it publicly due to creative differences with the filmmakers.

 Kejriwal has appeared on the talk-shows and interviews of News channels.
-He spoofed himself on the third episode of the first season of The Viral Fever's Barely Speaking With Arnub, where actor Jitendra Kumar cosplayed as Kejriwal while sitting next to him in the later half of the interview.
+He spoofed himself on the third episode of the first season of The Viral Fever's Barely Speaking With Arnub, where actor Jitendra Kumar cosplayed as Kejriwal while sitting next to him in the latter half of the interview.
 He also appeared in stand-up comedian Kunal Kamra's YouTube interview series Shut Up Ya Kunal.